 Kahikatea is a small suburb in Waikato with a population of 3,522 and a median age of 30.
 Median personal income is $42K per year.
 The main ethnic groups are European, Māori, Asian.
-Waikato population estimates moved +2.2% in the year ended June 2024, after averaging +2.0% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Waikato population estimates moved +1.0% in the year ended June 2025, after moving +2.0% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 1,626 in 2018 to 1,719 in 2023 (+5.7%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Kahikatea is $200 (200 houses, 310 units).
 This represents approximately 25% of median weekly personal income.

-Livability indicators for Kahikatea: NZDep decile 9 (high deprivation); 1 school with avg EQI 537.
+Livability indicators for Kahikatea: NZDep decile 9 (high deprivation); 1 school with avg EQI 537; 19 transport stops (19 bus).